meteor/meteor/content/collections.md

 A better approach is a multi-stage deployment.
 The basic idea is that:

-1. First you deploy a version of your application that can handle both the old and the new schema.
-  - In our case, it'd be code that doesn't expect the `todoCount` to be there, but which correctly updates it when new todos are created.
+1. Deploy a version of your application that can handle both the old and the new schema.
+In our case, it'd be code that doesn't expect the `todoCount` to be there, but which correctly updates it when new todos are created.
-2. Second you run the migration.
-  - At this point you should be confident that all lists have a `todoCount`.
+2. Run the migration.
+At this point you should be confident that all lists have a `todoCount`.
-3. Finally, you deploy the new code that relies on the new schema and no longer copes with the old schema.
-  - Now we are safe to rely on `list.todoCount` in our UI.
+3. Deploy the new code that relies on the new schema and no longer knows how to deal with the old schema.
+Now we are safe to rely on `list.todoCount` in our UI.

 Another thing to be aware of, especially with such multi-stage deploys, is that being prepared to rollback is important!
-For this reason, the migrations package allows you to specify a `down()` function and set `MIGRATION=x` to migration _back_ to version `x`.
+For this reason, the migrations package allows you to specify a `down()` function and set `MIGRATION=x` to migrate _back_ to version `x`.

 If you find you need to roll your code version back, you'll need to be careful about the data, and step carefully through your deployment steps in reverse.

 <h2 id="associations">Associations between collections</h2>

-As we discussed earlier, it's very common in Meteor applications to relate documents in different collections.
-Consequently, it's also very common to need to write queries fetching related documents once you have a document you are interested in (for instance all the todos that are on a single list).
+As we discussed earlier, it's very common in Meteor applications to have associations between documents in different collections.
+Consequently, it's also very common to need to write queries fetching related documents once you have a document you are interested in (for instance all the todos that are in a single list).

-To do so, we can attach functions to the prototype of the documents that belong to a given collection, to give us "methods" on the documents (in the object oriented sense).
+To make this easier, we can attach functions to the prototype of the documents that belong to a given collection, to give us "methods" on the documents (in the object oriented sense).
 We can then use these methods to create new queries to find related documents.

 <h3 id="collection-helpers">Collection helpers</h3>

-To do this, we can use the [`dburles:collection-helpers`](https://atmospherejs.com/dburles/collection-helpers) to easily attach such methods (or "helpers") to documents.
+We can use the [`dburles:collection-helpers`](https://atmospherejs.com/dburles/collection-helpers) package to easily attach such methods (or "helpers") to documents.
 For instance:

 ```js
 Lists.helpers({